 The Connecticut Department of Transportation

-(Department) will conduct a Public Scoping and Informational Meeting concerning
+(Department) will conduct a Public Landscape Workshop concerning the proposed Route

-proposed project is located in the northern portion of the city of Norwalk and
+The proposed project is located in the northern portion of the city

-encompasses the interchange of Route 15 (Merritt Parkway) and Route 7; the
+of Norwalk and encompasses the interchange of Route 15 (Merritt Parkway) and

-interchange of the Merritt Parkway with Main Avenue; Main Avenue (SR 719); and
+Route 7; the interchange of the Merritt Parkway with Main Avenue; Main Avenue

-Parkway from approximately 0.5 miles west of Route 7 to approximately 0.5 miles
+the Merritt Parkway from approximately 0.5 miles west of Route 7 to

 The purpose of the project is to improve